Start your digital transformation journey now

 All of this influences the efficiency of any localization strategy.
 Needless to say, no matter how developed a strategy can be in the marketer’s mind, the end implementation ultimately can be thwarted by something as simple as ineffective workflows and blown budgets.
 But how exactly to fix the issue?

-In practice, whenever Viseven experts are approaching the localization issue (be it within a Digital Content Factory project or an omnichannel campaign scaled to multiple countries), there are two efficiency factors: internal and external.
+In practice, whenever Viseven experts are approaching the global content localization solution issue (be it within a Digital Content Factory project or an omnichannel campaign scaled to multiple countries), there are two efficiency factors: internal and external.
 In the basic ROI equation, you can increase the return by either reducing the initial investment or making sure the net return figure is higher.
 The “internal” factor is the bottom of the equation, the initial allocation of costs, time, effort (we’re being multidimensional here).
 You can reduce this by eliminating the “waste” byproducts and processes in something like a Lean approach.
 This means providing more convenient virtual workplace, establishing better workflows, and so on.

 On the other hand, the “external” factor in localization efficiency addresses the net return – that is, how much this localized strategy or content yields in the field.
 To raise this figure, one needs to go beyond localizing content to localizing strategy and tactics (that is why we talked about it earlier), as well as account for local realities.